armatita/armatita.github.io/README.md

 * [An introduction to "collective publishing"](https://www.researchgate.net/publication/262796853_An_introduction_to_collective_publishing) (2014) - Considering the current state of communication technology this article hopes to expose a new concept, henceforth called “collective publishing”, which allows users to create their own journals and magazines without the need for sophisticated and highly proficient teams and software.
 * [Natural Fracture Networks](https://fenix.tecnico.ulisboa.pt/downloadFile/395139480478/NaturalFractureNetworks.pdf) (2009) - This is actually the extended abstract version of my thesis.
 It was reviewed by juri but it was never published in journal.

-# Peer-Reviewed Articles, Conference Papers & Posters
+# Peer-Reviewed Articles, Conference Papers and Posters

 * H. Binet, P. Correia, N. Nosjean-Gorgeu, D. Renard, F. Geffroy, J.M.
 Chautru, D. Garner, [Proper Systemic Knowledge of Reservoir Volume Uncertainties in Depth Conversion](http://www.cspg.org/cspg/documents/Conference%20Website/Gussow/Archives/2018/Extended/Poster/D.Garner.pdf), Closing the Gap III - Advances in Applied Geomodeling for Hydrocarbon Reservoirs, October 8-11, Lake Louise, Alberta - Canada (2018)